poseen/poseen.github.io/about.md

 ## Work Experience

+### Gap year - Career Break | Dec 2022 - Present

+During my career break, I have focused on personal and professional growth, spending time with family, studying Japanese, obtaining AWS certificates, trying new programming languages, and developing expertise in software architectures.
+This time has allowed me to recharge and prepare for my next endeavor with renewed enthusiasm and a versatile skill-set.

 ### Software Development Engineer II @ Amazon Web Services (Canada) | 2020 Nov - 2022 Nov

 **Product:** Amazon MQ - RabbitMQ